Table of Contents

-A trade credit is a business-to-business (B2B) transaction where one business is able to procure goods or services from the other without immediately paying for them.
-It’s called a trade credit because when a seller allows a buyer to pay for goods or services at a later date, they are extending credit to the buyer.
+A trade credit is a business-to-business (B2B) transaction in which one business is able to procure goods or services from the other without immediately paying for them.
+It’s called a trade credit because when a seller allows a buyer to pay for goods or services at a later date, it is extending credit to the buyer.

-Trade credit can be a great tool for a small business that can free up cash flow and grow a company’s assets.
-However, there are some drawbacks, including a short financing window and potentially high interest if you need to extend that window.
+Trade credit can be a great tool for a small business: It can free up cash flow and grow a company’s assets.
+However, there are some drawbacks, including a short financing window and potentially high interest if the borrower needs to extend that window.

-Here’s what every small business needs to know about trade credit.
+Here’s what every small business should know about trade credit.

 Key Points

-• Trade credit is a short-term financing arrangement where a supplier allows a business to purchase goods or services and pay at a later date, typically within 30 to 120 days.
+• Trade credit is a short-term financing arrangement in which a supplier allows a business to purchase goods or services and pay at a later date, typically within 30 to 120 days.

 • It helps businesses maintain cash flow by deferring payments, allowing them to use available funds for other operational needs.

-• Trade credit generally does not carry interest if paid within the agreed-upon terms, making it a cost-effective financing option.
+• Trade credit generally does not carry interest if paid within the agreed-upon term, making it a cost-effective financing option.

 • Strong trade credit terms can enhance relationships with suppliers, encouraging future collaborations.